 Total Boox eBooks: these checkouts do not expire in your app.
 At this time there is no limit to how much you can checkout at a time.
 Deleting books from app is optional.

 Britannica E-STAX: no actual checkouts, use as many books as you like.
 There is an optional download of books for offline use, those files will expire after 2 months, but you can redownload immediately if still using the book.

-Digital Storybooks (TumbleBooks or BookFlix): no actual checkout, no limits.
+Digital Storybooks (BookFlix): no actual checkout, no limits.